 In 1904, the statue was capped with an imperial crown with precious stones.
 In 1930, Pope Pius XII proclaimed Our Lady of Aparecida as the primary patroness of Brazil.
 The feast day and national holiday for the Virgin Aparecida is October 12.

-On July 4, 1980, Blessed John Paul II visited the Shrine at Aparecida to proclaim it a Basilica.
+On July 4, 1980, Pope St. John Paul II visited the Shrine at Aparecida to proclaim it as a Basilica.
 Although it was vandalized a few days before the Holy Father’s visit, through the work of artists, the statue was repaired.

-During his homily, Blessed John Paul II said,
+During his homily, Pope St. John Paul II said,

 “Devotees of Our Lady and pilgrims to Aparecida present here, and you who follow us on radio and television, preserve jealously this tender and trusting love for the Virgin, which is characteristic of you.
 Never allow it to become lukewarm!
 Let it not be an abstract love, but an incarnate love…Would that the fine custom—once so widespread, today still present in some Brazilian families—of the family recitation of the Rosary, would spring up again.”